dlang-tour/english/basics/type-qualifiers.md

     err = 5; // won't compile

-`immutable` objects can thus be safely shared among different threads with no synchronization because they never change by definition.
+`immutable` objects can thus be safely shared among different threads with no synchronization, because they never change by definition.
 This also implies that `immutable` objects can be cached perfectly.

 ### `const`

-`const` objects can't be modified, too.
-This restriction is just valid for the current scope.
+Objects can't be modified through a const reference.
+A mutable reference to the same object can still modify it.
 A `const` pointer can be created from either a *mutable* or `immutable` object.
-This means that the object is `const` for your current scope, but someone else might modify it from a different context.
 It is common for APIs to accept `const` arguments to ensure they don't modify the input as that allows the same function to process both mutable and immutable data.